-Office administrators function in a continually shifting role in a variety of office settings because of changing technology, the emphasis on greater efficiency and productivity, and an increasing managerial role.
-With this shift generally comes greater responsibility that is reflected in the duties of the office administrator, which may include management functions such as project management; integrated computer software applications; organization and scheduling; internet/intranet communications and research; document preparation, storage, and retrieval; and customer service and public relations.
+Office administrators function in a continually shifting role in a variety of office settings because of changing technology, the emphasis on greater efficiency and productivity.
+With this shift generally comes greater responsibility that is reflected in the duties of the office administrator, which may include integrated computer software applications; organization and scheduling; internet/intranet communications and research; document preparation, storage, and retrieval; and customer service and human relations.

-Today's office administrators often purchase office equipment and supplies; plan meetings and special events; work closely with vendors and suppliers; create and give presentations; interview, orient, and supervise other staff; write and edit documents; coordinate direct mailings; maintain multiple schedules and calendars; handle messages and correspondence; and maintain computer files, directories, and databases.
-By performing their responsibilities well, office administrators have opportunities for promotion to management positions.
+Today's office administrators often purchase office equipment and supplies; plan meetings and special events; work closely with vendors and suppliers; orient, and supervise other staff; write and edit documents; coordinate direct mailings; maintain multiple schedules and calendars; handle messages and correspondence; and maintain computer files, directories, and databases.

 Embedded Certificate This degree program contains one or more embedded certificates which will automatically be awarded if the certificate requirements are met unless the student contacts Records and Registration and indicates he/she does not wish to have the certificate credential awarded.